Meet The Team

 Paige is an advocate for women’s health and empowerment and describes herself as everybody’s new breast friend.
 In 2017, Paige opted to have a preventative double mastectomy after discovering she carried the BRCA 1 genetic mutation.
 After feeling alone during her entire decision making process, Paige decided to start sharing her story on Instagram to give other women the hope that they too could become warriors not worriers.
 After building a community online, Paige decided to start putting together free events for women who have been affected by cancer and The Breasties was born.

 Leslie was poised to take on the corporate world when in 2016 at age 23 she was diagnosed with what would become stage four breast cancer.
 While extreme, that wakeup call lit a fire within her to help other young women in similar situations.
 Before joining The Breasties Leslie spent three years as a Staff Accountant in midtown Manhattan specializing in taxation and bookkeeping.
 Leslie graduated from CUNY Queens College with a Bachelor’s Degree in Accounting.

 Allie is a co-founder of the Breasties who also works as a speech pathologist and professor at New York University.
 She is a triple negative breast cancer survivor who was diagnosed at 28 years old.
 During her treatment, she knew that she would channel her energy into helping other young women affected by cancer.
-She serves as the go-to person for growing the nonprofit’s audience and managing relationships with survivors, previvors, and carevivors.
+Connecting with other strong women in similar situations is what helped her push through the toughest times.
 Allie received her Bachelor’s Degree from Penn State University and her Master’s Degree from New York University.
 In her free time, you can find Allie with her chocolate lab Booker trying out the latest heathy-ishcookie recipe, dancing to Bey, swinging some kettlebells or thinking of ways to spread some good juju.